Goat Cheese Jalapeno Rolls – Quick & Crispy Recipe!

 For rolls that will be eaten within a few days, refrigeration works best.

-- Arrange the rolls in a single layer, then place another paper towel on top before sealing the container.
+• Lay the rolls in a single layer, then cover them with another paper towel before sealing the container to help preserve their crispness.

-- Keep in the refrigerator for up to three days.
+• Store in the refrigerator for up to three days to maintain freshness and flavor.

 Long-Term Storage (Freezing for Up to 2 Months)